FilipKmn/filipkmn.github.io/about.md

 published: true
 ---

-I love creating all sorts of things... and software for that matter!
+I love building all sorts of things... and digital products for that matter!

-What motivates me to create outstanding products is the pure joy of building a piece of software that will help out people in their everyday lives.
+Creating outstanding digital products with amazing people coupled with the pure joy of building a piece of software that ends up helping people in their everyday lives, what could be better...
+I'd say I probably have one of the best jobs out there.

-I'd say that I’m a cheerful guy, with marketing in heart and tech in blood.
-Loving every single moment of the long and tedious journey that stands behind building an exceptional piece of software — that ends up changing our world.

-When not working, you’ll find me cultivating a vigorous spirit through the martial art of Kendo, hanging out in the forest with my mountain bike, and snapping photos every once in a while.
+When not working, you’ll find me cultivating a vigorous spirit through the martial art of Kendo, hanging out in the forest with my mountain bike and doing what I love the most spending some quality time with my wiffo and my doggo.

 One day I hope to fulfill my boyhood dream and learn to fly (a plane).